Uncertainty still ahead, but grey nomads see reasons for optimism

-While grey nomads will have been relieved to have seen fuel prices trend downwards from their recent peak, uncertainty remains about how things will develop from here … and what impact it might have on life in the open road.
+While grey nomads will have been relieved to have seen fuel prices trend downwards from their recent peak – and to see apparent progress in negotiations to end the conflict in the Middle East – uncertainty remains about how things will develop from here … and what impact it might have on life in the open road.

-But, of course, things in the Middle East can change very quickly and any optimism could easily prove unfounded.
+Things, of course, in the Middle East can change very quickly and any optimism could easily prove unfounded.

 “Stuff happens all the time when you’re travelling so there’s no point stressing,” said one commenter in the Grey Nomad social media pages.
 “Our mantra is that memories aren’t made on the couch … so we’re sticking to our plans to carry on!”